gvwilson/thirdbit/_posts/2018/2018-12-12-twelve-percent.md

 Our delivery mechanisms for getting lessons to learners are:

 1. Everything on the web:
-   instructors don't deliver anything to learners---learners come to a web site and work there.
+   instructors don't deliver anything to learners—learners come to a web site and work there.
    Most MOOCs and online coding schools use this model, but (a) it begs the question of how instructors get materials into the virtual environments used by the learners and (b) it makes authentic work more difficult.